 Think about what this would feel like.
 The intense anticipation standing in the darkness knowing that any moment the room would be filled with the most glorious light you had ever seen.
 I believe God designed the Holy Place and the Most Holy Place like this to heighten the anticipation of His presence and send a message.
 The message is that not only does God want to dwell with His people, but He wants His people to desire His presence more than anything else in their lives.

 Today God longs for us to desire being with Him, to breathlessly anticipate being in His presence as the most exciting and pleasurable experience of our lives.
-Now without veil, priesthood, and constant sacrifices that speak of separation, but instead, unrestrained communion in the Holy Spirit because the cross of Christ has removed all barriers.
-Let us run to the throne of Grace in time of need and find His presence full of light, light, and help, saying over and over to us, I am near.
+Now without a veil and constant sacrifices that speak of separation, but instead, unrestrained communion in the Holy Spirit because the shed blood of Christ has removed all barriers.
+Let us run to the throne of grace in time of need and find His presence in a flood of soul satisfying light.

 Heb 4:16 Let us then approach the throne of grace with confidence, so that we may receive mercy and find grace to help us in our time of need.